• Skip to main content

 Another reason that this is the best carrot cake recipe is that this stir-together, oil-based cake needs just two bowls to prepare the batter.

-In a large mixing bowl, stir together the brown sugar, white sugar, and eggs until combined.
+Combine the wet ingredients: In a large mixing bowl, stir together the brown sugar, white sugar, and eggs until combined.
 While stirring, pour in the oil and mix until combined.
 Next, add the crushed pineapple (or wet ingredient of choice from the recipe).

-Whisk together the flour, spices, and leavening agents to make sure all of the ingredients are evenly distributed.
-Adding the mixture in two batches to the wet ingredients helps ensure that the batter is not over mixed.
+Mix the dry into the wet ingredients: Adding the flour mixture in two batches to the wet ingredients helps ensure that the batter is not over mixed.

-Save your mix-ins for the end.
+Fold: Save your mix-ins for the end.
 If you decide to add nuts and/or raisins, fold them into the batter at the end with the shredded carrots.

 Browning the butter adds a slight nuttiness and a subtle butterscotch-like flavor.
 Use your good vanilla, and you’ll be licking the frosting from the spatula.

-Don’t overload the beautiful flavors of brown butter with an excessive amount of confectioner’s sugar.
-The frosting should be soft and spreadable.
 Since the cake is only two layers tall, I am not overly concerned with structure and am more comfortable with a softer frosting here than when stacking a cake sky high.

 But Wait...What is Brown Butter?

-Some people eat carrot cake just for the traditional cream cheese frosting.
 This cake is covered in swoops and swirls of brown butter frosting that will make you forget all about cream cheese.

 Brown butter, or beurre noisette (if you’re feeling fancy) has a rich, nutty taste that enhances the flavor of both sweet and savory recipes.